norbu09/lnz.me/content/post/2017-05-02-community-and-walled-gardens.md

 release all sponsorship information publicly, to follow along, check out this
 thread: http://www.nzstartup.community/t/financial-transparency/38

-Please use this place, fill it with live and start creating the open door we want for our awesome community.
+Please use this place, fill it with life and love and start creating the open door we want for our awesome community.